oracle-livelabs/oci/host-ha-website-oci-services/vcn/vcn.md

   ![Image alt text](images/public-sl-http.png)

+    Add the Ingress Rule

 6. Allow  SSH Access Into Your Public Subnet From a Specific Set of IP Addresses (optional)
   > **Note:** This step is a recommended best practice when implementing an actual architecture you do not want getting hacked or reached by unknown entities.
 Performing this step will only allow a certain set of IP addresses you define to reach your public subnet's resources.

     In the **public subnet** security list, edit the SSH (port 22) ingress rule:

   ![Image alt text](images/public-sl-ssh.png)

     Source CIDR: 0.0.0.0/0 -> <your desired public IP Range>

     For example, if you only wanted your local computer to SSH into the public subnet's resources:
    - 10.10.10.10/32

 ## Task 3: Create a Network Security Group for MySQL Connections